History of the Jews in Colonial America: Dutch Brazilian Sephardi group

 The first group of Jews in the northern colonies disembarked in early September 1654, shortly after Barsimson.
 Barsimson is said to have met them at The Battery upon their arrival.
-This group was made up of twenty-three Portuguese Jews from the Netherlands (four couples, two widows, and thirteen children).
+This group was made up of 23 Portuguese Jews from the Netherlands (4 couples, 2 widows, and 13 children).
 Like Barsimson, they had fled from a former Dutch settlement; the group had emigrated from Dutch Brazil after the settlement was conquered by the Portuguese.
 Fearing the Inquisition, the Jews left Recife.
 They originally docked in Spanish Jamaica and Spanish Cuba, but the Spanish did not allow them to remain there.
 Their ship, Ste.
 Catherine, went to New Amsterdam instead, settling against the wishes of local merchants and the local Dutch Reformed Church.
 Colonial governor Peter Stuyvesant, upon complaint from these groups, attempted to have the Jews expelled.
 He wrote a letter to the directors of the Dutch West India Company dated September 22, 1654:

 The Jews who have arrived would nearly all like to remain here, but learning that they (with their customary usury and deceitful trading with the Christians) were very repugnant to the inferior magistrates, as also to the people having the most affection for you; the Deaconry also fearing that owing to their present indigence they might become a charge in the coming winter, we have, for the benefit of this weak and newly developing place and the land in general, deemed it useful to require them in a friendly way to depart, praying also most seriously in this connection, for ourselves as also for the general community of your worships, that the deceitful race—such hateful enemies and blasphemers of the name of Christ—be not allowed to further infect and trouble this new colony to the detraction of your worships and the dissatisfaction of your worships' most affectionate subjects.

-However, among the directors of the Dutch West India Company included several influential Jews, who interceded on the refugees' behalf.
-Company officials rebuffed Stuyvesant and ordered him in a letter dated April 26, 1655, to let the Jews remain in New Amsterdam, "provided the poor among them shall not become a burden to the company or to the community, but be supported by their own nation":
+However, the directors of the Dutch West India Company included several influential Jews, who interceded on the refugees' behalf.
+Company officials rebuffed Stuyvesant and ordered him, in a letter dated April 26, 1655, to let the Jews remain in New Amsterdam, "provided the poor among them shall not become a burden to the company or to the community, but be supported by their own nation":